Flavoured jet algorithms: a comparative study: Flavoured jet algorithms in FastJet

 Another important point to mention is the fact that some substructure effects, such as the dead cone effect~\cite{Dokshitzer:1991fd} (see e.g., Refs.~\cite{Ghira:2023bxr,Caletti:2023spr,Dhani:2024gtx} for recent developments on heavy-flavour jet substructure), rely on the identification of the heavy-flavour hadron and accounting for its four-momentum.
 For jets obtained with the algorithms, this is straightforward as the hadron is already included in the jets' constituents.
 On the other hand, experimentally it is necessary to either identify the heavy hadron, as the ALICE collaboration has done~\cite{ALICE:2021aqk}, or reconstruct it as the CMS collaboration has done~\cite{CMS:2024gds}.
 In this study, we have opted to only consider undecayed heavy hadrons.

 To compare the Lund Plane reconstructed using one of the flavour algorithms and one of the standard experimental labelling algorithms, in \cref{GHOST-IFN b} we show the ratio of the two-dimensional Lund Plane for the leading $b$ jets found with ghost and IFN labelling.
 It is clear that in the central part of the Lund Plane the results are very similar, while a mild excess is visible in the high-$k_t$ and small angle regions of the Lund Plane.
+We understand the excess at high-$k_t$ and wide angle to be due to contributions from initial state radiation.

 The motivation for this work is to ensure that jets labelled as heavy-flavour jets are indeed such, and not misidentified due to higher-order effects.
 Experimentally, it is of course extremely difficult, if not infeasible to disentangle the true origin of a $b$ hadron, though for labelling purposes, a simple way to correct the experimental labelling procedure currently implemented is by imposing a 2-$b$-tag veto.
 By doing so, we require jets to contain (in the ghost case) or be matched to (in the cone case) \emph{only one} $b$ hadron.
 This explicitly avoids some problematic configurations, such as soft gluons splitting within jets.